Skip to main content

 Phase 1 the Initiation and Titration Phase (first 3-6 Months)

 This initial period is one of active adjustment.
 After initiating therapy, the primary goal is to determine how your body responds to the prescribed protocol and to titrate the dosage to achieve a therapeutic level that alleviates symptoms.
-Laboratory testing is more frequent, typically occurring around the three-month mark after starting treatment.
+Laboratory testing during this phase is more frequent, typically occurring around the three-month mark after starting treatment.

 The key questions being answered during this phase are: